 My quality of living had immediately gone up.

 But it hadn’t yet clicked that this could be my new way of life.
 I moved back into my shoebox right as we finished post-production (the first time) and during that blissful, naïve month before rejections started rolling in and three-oh wasn’t quite yet in spitting distance, things didn’t seem so bad.
 It sucked having to share a bathroom again, but I was picking up shifts, money was coming in, and it was all going to be worth it as soon as my film made its debut in the world.

 But then things took a sharp turn.
-I started dating someone.
-I stopped dating someone.
+I stopped dating the person I thought was “the one”.
 Then came the rejection for my film.
 Rejection after rejection after rejection.
 The first couple weren’t so bad — I more or less brushed them off.
 But, when two weeks before my birthday, the “thanks, but no thanks” letter from VIFF — my hometown film festival — arrived, I tipped over the edge.
 That was it.
 I was never going to be successful, find love, or live in a home with less than a 6:1 ratio of human to bathroom.

 I sat in my shoebox crying, feeling very sorry for myself, asking, what am I doing with my life? why do I even bother? how am I ever going to get out of this place?
 I’d made sacrifice after sacrifice, tweaked my life so precisely to achieve this goal and — was nothing going to come of it?
 I began moping around, refused to plan my birthday party.
 Checked my email obsessively at work and hid in the bathroom crying every time I got another rejection.